Thuillier Paris: The shirtmaker of presidents

-Relaunch of the Tuillier brand
+Relaunch of the Thuillier brand I

 In 1998, the Thuillier family retired and decided to put an end to shirt making.
 More than a decade passed before Didier Thuillier (son of René and Huguette Thuillier) considered relaunching the brand.
 The premature death of Huguette Thuiller, who had always regretted the decision to stop the activity, encouraged him to register the trademark "Thuillier Chemisier" at the National Institute of Industrial Property in 2011.

 In 2014, Didier Thuillier and his son Franck established a partnership with entrepreneur Chadi Srour.
 Srour and Franck Thuillier have taken over the management of the company, under the trademark Thuillier Paris.
 They continue to work with historic suppliers, in Palluau-sur-Indre for the shirts and in Paris for the handmade ties.

 For the first time in its history in 2017, Thuillier Paris has been exported to overseas markets.

 For his state visit to the United States in April 2018, the French President Emmanuel Macron has been sporting French finery, wearing ties and shirts from Thuillier Paris.
 For the White House gala, Macron wore a cotton poplin plastron shirt which took 11 hours to make.

+Relaunch of the Thuillier brand II

+It was in 2016 that Mathias Vandaele first heard about the Thuillier house and its history.
+But it was not until 2022, while he was still working at Charvet, that he had the opportunity to acquire the Thuillier Paris brand.
+The family wanted 1 Euro, but sold for much more than this.